shichiro-nakahara/docs/docs/spec/rollup_contract.md

 # Rollup Contract

-Rollup contract is responsible for processing PolyAztec zkRollups, relaying them to a verifier contract for validation and performing all relevant token transfers.
+Rollup contract is responsible for processing Nata Network zkRollups, relaying them to a verifier contract for validation and performing all relevant token transfers.

 ## High-Level Overview of Layer 2 Architecture